-In addition to being serious custodians of capital, we want to be part of the solution.
-It is precisely through our investments that we can contribute most deeply to addressing the challenges of climate change and to also realising the opportunities offered by the climate transition.
-Actis has committed to managing 100% of its assets under management (AUM) in line with a 1.5°C net zero 2050 pathway.
-We have also set interim targets: 60% of AUM to be aligning with net zero by 2030, and 50% of AUM in 2030 to be invested in climate solutions.
+Through our investments, we embrace the opportunities created by the global climate transition.
+Actis has pledged to manage 100% of its assets under management (AUM) in alignment with a 1.5°C net zero pathway by 2050; and to drive progress against this long-term goal we have set interim targets: 60% of AUM aligned with net zero by 2030, and 50% of AUM to be allocated to climate solutions by 2030.